 Gary Player, often referred to as the Black Knight, symbolizes all that world class golf is or was ever intended to be.
-A champion in every sense of the word, he has won 165 professional tournaments worldwide and through the philanthropic efforts of his foundation generated over $50 million dollars for the education of underprivileged children.
-Player, a master of the game, and a world leader in golf course design is credited with shaping more than 325 courses worldwide.
+A champion in every sense of the word, he has won 165 professional tournaments worldwide, and through the philanthropic efforts of The Player Foundation has raised more than $64 million for the education of underprivileged children.
+Player, a master of the game, and a world leader in golf course design is credited with shaping more than 400courses worldwide.

-Born in Johannesburg, South Africa, Player has circled the globe in pursuit of sporting events, and after journeying over 15 million miles, or 25 million kilometers, he is widely recognized as The World’s Most Traveled Athlete™.
-When not traveling to or from sporting events, Player divides his time between the South African stud farm, where he has bred over 2000 winning thoroughbred race horses, and his residence on Jupiter Island in Hobe Sound, Florida.
+Born in Johannesburg, South Africa, Player has circled the globe in pursuit of sporting events, and after journeying more than 28 million air kilometers, he is widely recognized as The World’s Most Traveled Athlete™.
+When not traveling to or from sporting events, Player divides his time between the South African stud farm, where he has bred over 2000 winning thoroughbred race horses, and his residence on Jupiter Island in Florida.

 Breeders' Cup weekend is marked on my calendar every year.
 I grew up going to the races with my Dad and my love of the sport has only grown.
 The racing, the fashion, the beautiful tracks and the parties...the Breeders' Cup has it all.